 Armenian Tonir BBQ: The Sun In The Ground

 Everyone knows, that the Sun was an ancient symbol of Armenians.
-But not many people know, that the Armenians also have the Sun symbol in the ground.
-That is the Armenian Tonir – from the time immemorial the Tonir was worshiped by Armenians like other Sun symbols, and it is known as a symbol of the "Sun in the ground".
+But not many people know, that the Armenians also have the Sun symbol in the ground - that is the Armenian Tonir.
+From the time immemorial the tonir was worshiped by Armenians like other Sun symbols, and it is known as a symbol of the "Sun in the ground".

-Pagan Armenians made Tonirs in resemblance with the setting Sun “going into the ground” (Sun being the main deity of Armenians at that time).
-Every time Armenian women are baking Lavash or preparing any food in Tonir, they bent down before the Tonir, which also meant worship of Sun deity.
+Pagan Armenians made tonirs in resemblance with the setting Sun “going into the ground” (Sun being the main deity of Armenians at that time).
+Every time Armenian women are baking Lavash or preparing any food in tonir, they bent down before the tonir, which also meant worship of Sun deity.

-The traditional Tonir was placed in the center of the house, which was symbolizing the permanent providing of Sun heat in the house.
-They used to cover it with a carpet, and they were putting their feet on it in colder days.
-The Tonir had also a nonbacterial effect, as Armenians have used the cow’s dung, as a fuel, which has been known for its superb medicinal traits since the ancient times.
+The traditional tonir was placed in the center of the house, which was symbolizing the permanent providing of “Sun heat” in the house.
+The tonir had also a antibacterial effect, as Armenians have used the cow dung, as a fuel, which has been known for its superb medicinal traits since the ancient times.

-The Tonir not only carry an important meaning in Armenian cuisine, but also have place in Armenian lifestyle.
-In Armenian families the Tonir has always been identified with "Home" - traditionally, the Armenian families have lived under one roof, where, as a rule, in the center of the large room was a tonir.
+The tonir not only carry an important meaning in Armenian cuisine, but also have place in Armenian lifestyle.
+In Armenian families the tonir has always been identified with "Home" - traditionally, the Armenian families have lived under one roof, where, as a rule, in the center of the large room was a tonir.
 Hence, the tonir was a silent witness of the family’s generational life in good, old days around it.

-Though the rules of lifestyle have changed over the time, the custom of baking Lavash bread, Gata and making a lot of food in a Tonir has remained unbreakable.
-Up to this day, the smoke of Tonir is continuing to stay as the symbol of peace, unification and strengthening of the Armenian family and home.
+Though the rules of lifestyle have changed over the time, the custom of baking Lavash bread, Gata and making a lot of food in a tonir has remained unbreakable.
+Up to this day, the smoke of tonir is continuing to stay as the symbol of peace, unification and strengthening of the Armenian family and home.